-Relive the days of side-scrolling platform games with the Raspberry Pi RetroPie Gaming Kit.
-This bundle is similar to the aforementioned Love RPi Raspberry Pi 3, with the main difference being that this kit includes a 32GB Kingston Class 10 MicroSD card preloaded with RetroPie software and one Buffalo classic USB game controller.
-Otherwise, you get a similar enclosure case, two heat sinks, a power supply, and an adapter HDMI cable.
+Relive the days of side-scrolling platform games with the Raspberry Pi 3 Gaming Kit.
+This is similar to the aforementioned bundle, with the main difference being that this kit includes a 32GB Samsung MicroSD card preloaded with RetroPie gaming software along with two classic SNES-style USB game controllers.
+You also get two heat sinks, a power supply, and an adapter HDMI cable.

-If you already have a spare HDMI cable and microSD card laying around and just need a basic kit to get started, then this Raspberry Pi bundle is for you.
-Like most kits, this starter bundle includes the Raspberry Pi 3 B, two heat sinks, and a 2.5-amp USB power supply, and also comes with an attractive black plastic case instead of the clear housing.
-Available for just $50, this top-selling bundle is the cheapest kit on this list and makes a great starter package for those who already have an HDMI cable and microSD card and don’t want to pay extra for those components.
+If you already have a spare HDMI cable lying around and just need a basic kit to get started, then this Raspberry Pi 3 add-on board is perfect for you.
+Like most kits, this officially licensed starter bundle includes the Raspberry Pi 3 B, a 16GB MicroSD card pre-loaded with Raspbian and NOOBS, a 2.5-amp power supply, and an attractive black plastic case.
+Available for $80, this new bundle is the most affordable Raspberry Pi 3 kit on this list.
+Being that it’s a less expensive starter kit, you may want to think about upgrading the SD card if you’re planning on tackling larger projects.

 For a nearly complete computer setup and a great project for kids and students, check out the Kano Raspberry Pi 3 Computer Kit.
 Along with the Raspberry Pi computer and enclosure, this bundle includes HDMI and USB cables, an 8GB MicroSD card, and a wireless keyboard with built-in touchpad for the Kano OS.